christinto/CoinTree_BitcoinPrice-App-/readme.md

 3. run   nodemon server.js

-4. Once the app has started running in your terminal, open your brower and type into the url bar:
+4. Once the app has started running in your terminal, open your browser and type into the url bar:

     localhost:8085